Canada: Our Future and Our International Role

 Aboriginal Issues How do we build institutions that are based on respect?
 It is going to take some fundamental changes at the federal and provincial levels in terms of governance in order to make sure that the dignity of First Nations people is recognized.
 Bob looks at such issues as education, inequality, reparations and mental health-addictions.
 It’s time for a new, respectful, practical partnership that fully recognizes First Nations rights and title, but goes beyond that to deal with self government and economic partnership.

-Healthcare Bob touches on a range of personal experiences to bring to life his story on healthcare.
-From his role restructuring the Red Cross after the tainted blood scandal, to donating bone marrow to his brother, to his advocacy in Mental Health issues.
+Bob touches on a range of personal experiences to bring to life his story on healthcare.
+He shares a range of insights and recommendations formed during various governmental and private engagements in the health sector including his role restructuring the Red Cross after the tainted blood scandal, donating bone marrow to his brother and his advocacy in Mental Health issues spanning decades.

 Bob draws from his involvement in provincial and federal politics to discuss a range of issues.